LYNC-WORLD/Docs/docs/buy-sell.md

 ## Confirm the transaction

 - After entering the amount of tokens to buy, users can click on the "Place Trade" button just below the input field.
-This will initiate a transaction on the Fuel blockchain.
+This will initiate a transaction on the Saga blockchain.
 - Review the token amount and transaction details carefully.
 If all looks good, approve the transaction in your wallet to complete the purchase.

 <div className="flex flex-col items-center">